PascalBourdier/puppet-arptables/README.md

 ###manage_ip_alias
     Default: true (boolean)

-If not already configured, adds ip aliasses to interface specified in 'interface' and adds them to rc.local for configuration to persist after reboots.
+If not already configured, adds ip aliasses to interface specified in `interface` and adds them to `rc.local` for configuration to persist after reboots.

 ###virtual_ip
     Default: undef

-Always specify 'virtual_ip', as string or array, when 'manage_ip_alias' is true.
-Beside adding ip aliasses through rc.local, it is used for configuring arptables when there is a single real ip on the system.
+Always specify `virtual_ip`, as string or array, when `manage_ip_alias` is true.
+Beside adding ip aliasses through `rc.local`, it is used for configuring arptables when there is a single real ip on the system.

 ###real_ip
     Default: undef
-Specify 'real_ip' string only when there is a sigle real ip, otherwise use 'virtual_real_ip' mapping.
+Specify `real_ip` string only when there is a sigle real ip, otherwise use `virtual_real_ip` mapping.

 ###virtual_real_ip
     Default: undef

-'virtual_real_ip' hash is used to configure arptables when there are multiple real ips on the system.
+`virtual_real_ip` hash is used to configure arptables when there are multiple real ips on the system.

 ###interface
     Default: undef

-Always specify interface when manage_ip_alias is true (default).
-It is used in adding ip aliasses through rc.local.
+Always specify interface when `manage_ip_alias` is true (default).
+It is used in adding ip aliasses through `rc.local`.

 # Usage

 Sample Hiera configurations

-serverone.yaml
+`serverone.yaml`

     arptables::service_enable: true
     arptables::service_ensure: running